Discover Food Science

 Advanced Food Science

 Advanced Food Science is the curriculum approved by the Institute of Food Technologists (IFT), the key international professional society for food scientists.
-Students are strongly advised to follow this concentration if they anticipate graduate study following completion of the BS, as many graduate programs in food science require the advanced chemistry and math coursework included in this concentration.
+Students are strongly advised to follow this concentration if they anticipate graduate study following completion of the BS, as many graduate programs in food science require the advanced chemistry and calculus coursework included in this concentration.
 In addition, students must follow this concentration to be eligible for IFT scholarships.

 Applied Food Technology